guizzo/guizzo/README.md

 I ❤️ Javascript and the whole ecosystem that revolves around it.

-Finally, i'm always opened to discuss about a new supercool opensource project 😀
+Finally, i'm always opened to discuss about a new supercool open source project 😀

 If you wanna hire me, drop me a message or ping me on socials.